2Pit/scala-benchmarks/review/array_map_foreach/README.md

 ## 🧾 Summary Table

+Each ratio below reflects the **latency per array element** in nanoseconds: how many times slower the old version is compared to the new one.

 | Variant         | Ratio (old / new) | p-value | Significant? |
 |----------------|-------------------|---------|--------------|
 | `foreach`       | 2.10              | 0.0002  | ✅ YES        |